openharmony/docs/en/application-dev/faqs/faqs-arkts-utils.md

 [Priority](../reference/apis-arkts/js-apis-taskpool.md)

-## How do I convert the implementation in the Java-like thread model (memory sharing) to the implementation in the ArkTS thread model (memory isolation)?
+## How do I convert the implementation of the memory-sharing thread model into the implementation of the ArkTS thread model (memory isolation)?
 (API version 11)

 Use **TaskPool** APIs for conversion in the following scenarios: